Excerpted from Migraine Brains

 other symptoms and may not report for fear of being thought “crazy.”)

-Cheek pain.
-This muscle forms the wall of cheek and mouth.
+- Buccinator > Cheek pain.
+Buccinator forms the wall of cheek and mouth.
 It's

-Buccinator pain may appear suddenly following dental/orthotic work.
+or stuffing the mouth too full.
+Pain may also appear suddenly following dental/orthotic work.

 itself, but the lateral pterygoid can entrap the buccal nerve

-which supplies the skin and mucous membrane in this area.
+which supplies the skin and mucous membrane, causing numbness in this area.
 The

-muscle itself can cause local pain deep in the cheek while
+muscle can cause local pain deep in the cheek while

 chewing, commonly misdiagnosed as TMJ dysfunction.

 incisors.
-The digastric assists the lateral pterygoid in opening
+Digastric ("two bellies") assists the lateral pterygoid in opening

 the jaw against the counterforce of the far more powerful